 But Sam didn't give up.
 He took some advice from Osborn: network.
 "In this world," she told him, "it's all about who knows who, right?"

-Sam competed in this year's Special Olympics Ontario Provincial Summer Games, held in Peel, Ont.
+Sam competed in last year's Special Olympics Ontario Provincial Summer Games, held in Peel, Ont.
 There, he made some great contacts, including his caddie, Ted Lister, who was impressed by him.

 "He's determined and focused," Lister said about Sam.
 "If he's anything like he is outside of the golf course, he shouldn't have a problem in the work world."